lmkr/cpncourse/minicourse/README.md

 ### Reading material

 - Chapter 1-3 (pages 1-34) in Wolfgang Reisig: A Primer in Petri Net Design.
-Springer-Verlag, 1992.
+Springer-Verlag, 1992. **(will be provided to course participants)**
 - Read the description of the two-phase commit protocol in https://github.com/lmkr/cpncourse/blob/master/papers/cpn-acm-2015.pdf

 ### Tasks